Joel Perez: Critical reception

 Perez was praised by Jay Barmann in his role as Marco in Stuck Elevator.
 Barmann writes in SFist, "Joel Perez deserves praise as well for his role as Guang's coworker Marco, and for adding layers of rap and rhythm to the piece."
 He was also well received for his work in Fun Home's on-Broadway production.
 Jesse Green writes for Vulture.com, "Joel Perez, with three small roles—including two different young men the father tries to seduce—nails all of them.
 (He's also a hoot as the bespangled lead singer in a Partridge Family takeoff called 'Raincoat Made of Love'."
 Green described Fun Home at the Public Theater in 2013, which Perez acted in as well, as "hilarious and crushing," which also remained true for his viewing of its Broadway production.
 In his role in Sweet Charity as Vittorio Vidal, Michael Dale describes Perez as "marvelously hot-headed, but gracious in the role and sings the sweeping ballad 'Too Many Tomorrows' with elevated movie star passion."

 Awards

 Perez won the Goddard Rhetorical Prize in 2008, and won the 2017 Lucille Lortel Award for Outstanding Featured Actor in Musical for his work in Sweet Charity.

 Personal life

 Perez has been an out gay man since 2007.
+He has been married to his husband, Adrian Ferbeyre, since 2019.